Idle Time – Definition, Causes, And How To Reduce It

 This would all amount to 155 minutes of idle time.

 Would you need to reduce it to zero?
 Not necessarily.
-Maybe those 5 minutes every hour are also needed for machine operators to take necessary breaks or to clean some things up.
+Maybe those 5 minutes every hour are also needed for machine operators to take necessary breaks or clean things up.
 That being said, you would definitely want to eliminate idle time caused by unplanned machine breakdowns.

 How to reduce idle time?

-One question you need to ask yourself before we dive into actionable tips is something we already alluded to in the last paragraph: Do you even want to completely eliminate idle time?
+One question you need to ask yourself before we dive into actionable tips is something we already alluded to in the last paragraph: Do you even want to eliminate idle time?

 This is especially important when we talk about employees.
 You can’t expect people to be productive every second of every day.
 There is a reason why most schools and universities work in 40-60 minute blocks with short breaks.
 To avoid burnout and actually improve overall productivity, different research suggests an ideal working block is between 50-90 minutes with a break lasting 5-20 minutes.